- Have Confidence-#1 attribute

 The plan is to be part of that successful development that comes when a fisherman becomes a Professional Bass Fisherman.

 A Professional Bass Fisherman is tenacious and patient and understands that there is the amount of time fishing on the water and education it takes to move up in rankings and grab a spot in the elite field of anglers.
-Once there, the tournament money and everything else that comes with it as a bass pro may or not come, but the chance are there for them to take advantage of, and the dream of fishing for elite prize money can become reality.
+Once there, the tournament money and everything else that comes with it as a bass pro may or not come, but the chances are there for them to take advantage of, and the dream of fishing for elite prize money can become reality.
 Something that they have been dreaming of since they were young.

-In an interview, Pro Bass Fisherman Brian Latimer said,” no one has the money it takes to pay for a start, but if you committed to the sport of fishing, you’d find a way” it was taking a chance on the thing you love the most.
+In an interview, Pro Bass Fisherman Brian Latimer said,” No one has the money it takes to pay for a start, but if you committed to the sport of fishing, you’d find a way” It was taking a chance on the thing you love the most.

 If you are unwilling to take that chance, you’ll never get anywhere.
 Bassmaster Gerald Swindle tells of his passion for fishing and how 90% of his days leading up to a Classic Title were nasty rainy days out in cold chilly water that had some guys crying and complaining.
 But Not him.